Xushuolin/HRNet-combine-CBAM-f-Cephalometric-Landmark-Detection/README.md

 Topdown Heatmap regression based HRNet combine CBAM for Cephalometric Landmark Detection in Lateral X-ray Images

 Please focus on the hrnet.py file to see how HRnet+CBAM is implemented, and the configuration file in the configuration file home to set up the tuning parameters for the training loss.
+After you have downloaded MMPose you can replace the old hrnet.py backbone file in MMPose\mmpose_package\mmpose\mmpose\models\backbones with hrnet.py.
 ## Since this work is based on MMPose and for the CL-detection challenge.
 Therefore the dataset and some accompanying files need to be downloaded separately.
 First install MMPose https://mmpose.readthedocs.io/en/latest/installation.html#installation Get the dataset on the Challenge website https://cl-detection2023.grand-challenge.org/